wp-plugins/ssp-director-tools/readme.txt

 3. Example output of a photo grid with RSS photo link

 == Changelog ==

+= 1.3 =
+* Updated for compatibility with WordPress 4.3

 = 1.2 =
 * Tested for compatibility with WordPress 4.0